deaxparadox/ArtOf/ArtOfRust/101-learn/105-ownership/101-ownership/102-memory-allocation.md

 ```

 - There is a natural point at which we can return the memory our `String` needs to the allocator: when `s` goes out of scope.
 - When a variable goes out of scope, Rust calls a special function for us.
-- This function is called `drop`, and it's where the author of `String` can put the code to return the memory.
+This function is called `drop`, and it's where the author of `String` can put the code to return the memory.
 - Rust calls `drop` automatically at the closing curly bracket.

 ## Variables and Data Interacting with Move

+Multiple variables can interact witht the same data in different ways in Rust.
+Let's look at an example using an integer.

 ```rs
 let x = 5;
 let y = x;
 ```

+###### Listing 4-2: Assigning the integer value of variable x to y

 - We can probably guess what this is doing: “bind the value `5` to `x`; then make a copy of the value in `x` and bind it to `y`.”
 - We now have two variables, `x` and `y`, and both equal `5`.